TuanAnh0108/QtDesigner---Python-Projects/CriteriaD.md

 **Fig 1** This table shows how the food management system fulfills the success criteria at the planning section

-This is the link to the video showing the evidence that all the criteria has been all met.
+This is the link to the video showing the evidence that all the criteria has been all met: https://youtu.be/X2iDtrrl-Uw

 #### Improvement